 2. The marriage lasts a lot longer than the wedding

-Yes, it’s totally fun and perfectly appropriate to focus on the wedding aspect—which is why wedding planning tools make a great engagement gift (see below).
+Yes, it’s totally fun and perfectly appropriate to focus on the wedding aspect—which is why wedding planning tools make a great (and useful!) engagement gift (see below).

 But, before buying out the “bride” section of the store, remember that your friend is only a bride (or groom) for one day, and they’re only planning a wedding for this season—the marriage is what’s important and lasting, not the wedding.

 I prefer to give personalized gifts with their new last name or new monogram, if applicable.
 Not sure if your friend is changing their name?
 You can always put Mr. and Mrs. in front of their nickname, or use hubby and wifey instead of bride and groom.